gqcg-edu/chem-8950/2020/lecture_notes/md/hf3.md

 **Psi4 gives you two-electron integrals in chemist's notation.
 Therefore you need to transpose Psi4's two-electron integral tensor if you are referencing physicist's notation equations when coding.
-Alternatively, you can translate all equations into chemists notation.**
+Alternatively, you can translate all equations into chemists notation and use Psi4's two-electron integrals as given.**

 Fin.